melhotiby/react-redux-express-postgresql/README.md

-# Node/Express/React/Redux/postgresql Fullstack application starter.
+# Express/React/Redux/PostgreSQL Dockerized Fullstack application starter.

 This repository contains a production ready template which includes the following